mvischer1/CSCE240SP20/Exam1/README.md

 		* if the input == "factorial" then read one more argumant:
 			* if the argumant is "ans" then use the double factorial method and print the return using std output.
 			* if the argumant is "list" then use the string factorial method and print the return using std output.
+	* Notes: You are allowd to use "stoi" which takes a string and return an int, and "stod" which takes a string and returns a double.
+Both are included in the std namespace of the library string.